dhruv50ae/pBlackjack/README.md

 # Python Blackjack

-- Another Classic game of cards.
+- Another classic game of cards.
 I don't gamble nor do I endorse gambling but this was a great example of using all of my skills to build Blackjack.
 ## Images

 <img src = "https://cdn.discordapp.com/attachments/229247596571525120/973533229585952768/unknown.png" />